-- System and billing challenges - Extensive deviations and section 32 appointments - Lower cash flows (lack of reserves) - Lack of technological advances within the directorate - Other directorates procuring goods and services for which there is no allocated budget and not in accordance with the SCM processes. - The quality of work from service providers - Consumers not paying their bills and the revenue collection rate dropping to an average of only 81% - · Other directorates not being involved in the regularity audit - Unrealistic budgets (Income) and excessive budgets (Expenditure) from other directorates which cannot be supported by the cash flow - · A lack of job descriptions which prevents performance management - There is a lack of communication between BTO and other directorates - Own source funding - The Municipality does not have adequate reserves to fund capital projects currently. - Credit control will be intensified in order to improve cash flow - Debt collectors will be utilized in order to improve cash flow and build up reserves in the next four months. - Cost containment measures are being implemented to reduce expenditure. - Long term debt - The Municipality balance sheet is overstrained - It will be expensive for the Municipality to raise debt during the current economic conditions - Free basic services: Availability of free basic services policy, number of households benefiting from the policy, etc.) - The municipality is keeping a register of all indigents.
+System and billing challenges

+- Extensive deviations and section 32 appointments - Lower cash flows (lack of reserves) - Lack of technological advances within the directorate - Other directorates procuring goods and services for which there is no allocated budget and not in accordance with the SCM processes. - The quality of work from service providers - Consumers not paying their bills and the revenue collection rate dropping to an average of only 81% - Other directorates not being involved in the regularity audit - Unrealistic budgets (Income) and excessive budgets (Expenditure) from other directorates which cannot be supported by the cash flow - A lack of job descriptions which prevents performance management - There is a lack of communication between BTO and other directorates

+Own source funding

+- The Municipality does not have adequate reserves to fund capital projects currently. - Credit control will be intensified in order to improve cash flow - Debt collectors will be utilized in order to improve cash flow and build up reserves in the next four months. - Cost containment measures are being implemented to reduce expenditure. - Long term debt - The Municipality balance sheet is overstrained

+It will be expensive for the Municipality to raise debt during the current economic conditions

+• Free basic services:

+The municipality is keeping a register of all indigents.
 A total number of 3469 households have been registered on the indigents register.
 The current approach of letting persons walk in and register as indigents alone does not yield the necessary results.
 The number of the indigents registered has to justify the equitable share received from National Treasury.
 Other approaches have to be considered such as the segmentation of indigents and to embark on focus campaigns to have indigents register.

-The critical success factors towards enhanced financial sustainability have been identified as follows:
+Critical Success Factors towards enhanced financial sustainability have been identified as follow: